- What is BMX Racing?

 Your rider will come to Monday night coaching if they are Advanced and Tuesday night if they are Novice or Intermediate.
 Please respect the practice times and encourage your rider to stay off the track if it is not their time to be there.
 Practice nights usually start with open track where riders can make their way up the start hill and around the track to warm up.
-Formal practice starts at 6:30 each night and will be lead by a head coach and assistants.
+Formal practice will be lead by a head coach and assistants.
 Depending on the number of riders in attendance each night, large groups may be split up into smaller working groups.
 The coach will determine which skill will be worked on each week.
-Usually the skill is demonstrated for the riders and then the riders get the chance to practice that skill while getting feedback on their performance.
-Typical skills practiced could be: balancing in the gate, starting in the gate, pumping skills, pumping skills specific to the rhythm section, building confidence down the start hill, learning strategies in the corners for races just to name a few.
+Typically the skill is demonstrated for the riders and then the riders get the chance to practice that skill while getting feedback on their performance.
+Typical skills practiced may include: balancing in the gate, starting in the gate, pumping skills, pumping skills specific to the rhythm section, building confidence down the start hill, learning strategies in the corners etc.

 I was told that I cannot go on to the track to help my child if they fall during practice or during a race, is this true?

 Yes.
 It can be hard for parents when their child falls while on the track to not run out to help them but it is unsafe to do so.
 We will always have first-aid attendants down at the track for races and they will be the ones to attend to any fallen riders first.
 If your child does fall, please try to remain calm.
 More than likely your child will bounce right back up on their own quickly, or they will after a short while.
 The first-aid attendant will assess them if the crash was more serious.
 If you are needed on the track track officials will let you know and you will be able to go to your child when the track has been deemed safe.
 The worst thing to do is to run out onto the track as you are likely be be injured by others on their bikes.
 A good rule of thumb is to know that the track is off limits to spectators at all times, unless asked to go on the track.